 - In-marketplace promotion

-The major Indian marketplaces, namely, Flipkart, Snapdeal and Amazon have grown by double-digits in last few years.
+The major Indian marketplaces, namely, Flipkart, Snapdeal and Amazon have grown by double-digits in the last few years.
 To be able to support the increase in business and the fierce competition amongst themselves, the marketplaces are wooing sellers with various initiatives and activities.

-Snapdeal leads the game in terms of number of sellers, claiming to have 2 lakh sellers, followed by Amazon with claims of 1 lakh sellers.
+Snapdeal leads the game in terms of the number of sellers, claiming to have 2 lakh sellers, followed by Amazon with claims of 1 lakh sellers.
 According to a recent press release, Flipkart is also aiming to have 1 lakh sellers by the end of the year, with approx. 40,000 currently.

 Seller Initiatives from Amazon